araobp/spielzeug/doc/misc/pic16f1825/README.md

 Servo motor "Tower Pro sg90" requires 1 - 2 msec HIGH within 20msec (50Hz).
 1 msec range covers -90 degrees to 90 degrees.

 155/20 = 7.75 that is too coarse.
-I know how to resolve this issue, and I will try to increase the resolution later on.
+I know how to resolve this issue, and I will try to increase the resolution later on: for example, 4MHz/4/16/62Hz gives Max 1008 PR2 value that is less than 1023(10bits PWM timer).

 The resolution is OK for controlling TA7291P or LED blightness.